blockblockdata/medalla-data-challenge/a003/clustering_inclusion_delay_analysis.md

 ### Inclusion Distance (in slots, per epoch)
 We begin the profiling of clusters with average and standard deviation of inclusion distance per epoch,  namely `InclusionDistanceAvg` and `InclusionDistanceStdDev`, which is computed over the inclusion distances in all 32 slots within that epoch.

-The bar charts provided below present average and standard deviation of inclusion distance for each cluster:

 #### Inclusion Distance Average

+The bar charts provided below present statistics for (average and standard deviation) of averagen inclusion distance for each cluster:
 <p float="left">
   <img src="images/barplots/barplot_mean_clusters_InclusionDistanceAvg.png" width="400"/>
   <img src="images/barplots/barplot_stdev_clusters_InclusionDistanceAvg.png" width="400"/>
 </p>

-Next, the box plot shows more information about each cluster (e.g. IQR, outliers).
+Next, the box plot shows more information about each cluster (e.g. inter-quartile range IQR, outliers).
 <p float="left">
   <img src="images/boxplots/boxplot_InclusionDistanceAvg_clusters.png"/>
 </p>

-The box plot suggests differences across clusters with regards to average inclusion distance.
+A similar analysis is the comparison of the best fit empirical distributions across clusters as given below.

 <img src="images/inc_dist_avg_across_cluster_distributions.png"/>

+Both the box plot and the best-fit empirical distributions above suggest differences across clusters with regards to the mean of `InclusionDistanceAvg`.

+#### Dunn test
-We used formal hypothesis testing to determine the statistical significance of pairwise cluster means.
+Motivated by the heterogeneity of the clusters as shown above, the next step was to apply formal hypothesis testing to determine the statistical significance of pairwise cluster means.
 To this end, we applied the non-parametric Dunn test with Bonferroni correction, which yielded the following results.

-In the table, a value of 1 denotes a statistically significant difference in means between that pair of attributes.
-Here are the results:

 |   | 0 | 1 | 2 | 3 | 4 | 5 | 6 |
 |---|---|---|---|---|---|---|---|
 | 0 | 0 | 1 | 1 | 0 | 1 | 1 | 0 |